Taliban says was not aware al Qaeda leader in Kabul, warns U.S. | Law-Order

 Top Taliban leaders have been holding lengthy discussions about how to respond to the U.S. drone strike, three sources in the group said.
 How the Taliban react could have significant repercussions as the group seeks international legitimacy and access to billions of dollars in frozen funds, following their defeat of a U.S.-backed government a year ago.

-Zawahiri, an Egyptian doctor, was closely involved on Sept.
+Zawahiri, an Egyptian doctor, was closely involved in Sept.
 11, 2001, attacks on the United States and was one of the world's most wanted men.
-His death in Kabul raises questions about whether he received sanctuary from the Taliban, who had assured the United States as part of a 2020 agreement on the withdrawal of U.S.-led forces that they would not harbor other militant groups.
+His death in Kabul raises questions about whether he received sanctuary from the Taliban, who had assured the United States as part of a 2020 agreement on the withdrawal of U.S.-led forces that they would not harbour other militant groups.

 Shaheen said the Islamic Emirate of Afghanistan - the name the Taliban use for the country and their government - was committed to the agreement, signed in the Qatari capital, Doha.
 U.S. Secretary of State Antony Blinken said the Taliban had "grossly violated" the agreement by hosting and sheltering Zawahiri.